seaboyz/You-Dont-Know-JS/async & performance/ch1.md

 ## Parallel Threading

 It's very common to conflate the terms "async" and "parallel," but they are actually quite different.
-Remember, async is about the gap between *now* and *later*.
-But parallel is about things being able to occur simultaneously.
+Remember, ***async is about the gap between *now* and *later***.
+But ***parallel is about things being able to occur simultaneously***.

-The most common tools for parallel computing are processes and threads.
-Processes and threads execute independently and may execute simultaneously: on separate processors, or even separate computers, but multiple threads can share the memory of a single process.
+***The most common tools for parallel computing are processes and threads.*** Processes and threads execute independently and may execute simultaneously: on separate processors, or even separate computers, but multiple threads can share the memory of a single process.

 An event loop, by contrast, breaks its work into tasks and executes them in serial, disallowing parallel access and changes to shared memory.
 Parallelism and "serialism" can coexist in the form of cooperating event loops in separate threads.